-1. Indi Do asylum seekers located at to NGOs and UNHCR effective access to NGO Os and UNHCR if they wish so in practice? ⊠ Yes ☐ With difficulty □ No 2.
-Do asylum seekers in detention wish so in practice? n centres have e effective access to NGO With difficulty s and UNHCR if they 3.
-Do asylum seekers accommod effective access to NGOs and (excluding borders) have
+1. Indicators: Access to NGOs and UNHCR Do asylum seekers located at the border have effective access to NGOs and UNHCR if they wish so in practice?
+Yes With difficulty No 2.
+Do asylum seekers in detention centres have effective access to NGOs and UNHCR if they wish so in practice?
+3. Do asylum seekers accommodated in remote locations on the territory (excluding borders) have effective access to NGOs and UNHCR if they wish so in practice?

-Specialised national, Flemish and French speaking NGOs such as Vluchtelingenwerk Vlaanderen, Coordination and Initiatives for Refugees and Aliens (Ciré), Association for Aliens Law (ADDE), JRS Belgium, Caritas International, Nansen and Myria - to name some - have developed a whole range of useful and qualitative sources of information and tools, accessible on their respective websites or through their first line legal assistance helpdesks.228
+Specialised national, Flemish and French speaking NGOs such as Vluchtelingenwerk Vlaanderen, Coordination and Initiatives for Refugees and Aliens (Ciré), Association for Aliens Law (ADDE), JRS Belgium, Caritas International, Nansen and Myria - to name some - have developed a whole range of useful and qualitative sources of information and tools, accessible on their respective websites or through their first line legal assistance helpdesks.

-According to the Reception Act, reception facilities should ensure that residents have access to legal advice, and to this end they can also make arrangements with NGOs.229 However, there is no structural approach to this so it depends on the reception centre.
+According to the Reception Act, reception facilities should ensure that residents have access to legal advice, and to this end they can also make arrangements with NGOs.
+However, there is no structural approach to this so it depends on the reception centre.
 Currently, we have no knowledge of any such arrangement at the moment.